Madness (All That Remains album): Musical style

-Crypitic Rock wrote “The album mixes aggressive metal/metalcore sections (screams, breakdowns, heavy riffs) with more melodic vocals, cleaner choruses, acoustic or softer parts.
-This contrast underscores the lyrical themes: dark vs light, conflict vs resolution, struggle vs hope.”

 Reception

 The album received mixed reviews.
 Aaron J. Marko of Exclaim! described the album as mediocre, generic and archaic.
 Christopher Di Carlo of Overdrive magazine, on the other hand, described the album as beautiful yet heavy.
 Jeannie Blue for Cryptic Rock stated “Madness is a somewhat schizophrenic dichotomy: equal parts pulsating, crushing bass and drums that echo the siren’s song of Thrash Metal with infectious choruses, catchy melodies, and atmospheric sounds that oft whisper of those Christian Rock folk.”
 Ultimate Guitar wrote “It's not an atrocious album, and if it had been released by a much lesser-known band that hadn't been known for putting out much better work, it might even be worthy of some genuine praise.
 But All That Remains can do so much better.”
 Mike of Didgital Journal on the other hand gave it a more positive review stating “These songs are made to be performed in a live setting, and the band as a whole showcases their talent on this project.
 This CD is a must for any heavy metal fan.”